LombardStreet.io is a new breed of Pre-Seed VC

 We invest in tech moat companies based in Silicon Valley with distributed teams, following them up to 18 months.

 We provide expertise, funding and guidance to ensure the creation of highly successful tech companies in the US.

-We work with entrepreneurs as much as we can, because Pre-Seed investment is not just providing connections: it ‘s working, sweating and struggling hand to hand with founders.
+We work with entrepreneurs as much as we can, because Seed investment is not just providing connections: it ‘s working, sweating and struggling hand to hand with founders.

 Some of the Founders We Backed

-Luigi learned how a global company was born and keep growing working in his 3rd generation multinational family company (Lucchini Group, a primary player in the steel market) and everything since he was young was about entrepreneurship.
-He became a full technology expert and in 2002 launched an Internet Service Provider in Northern Italy.
-Since then he has created several tech companies and in 2013 he sold the ISP company and started to invest in Silicon Valley startups.
-In 2014 he founded a new startup in the private photo sharing space with HQ in California and engineering team in Italy.
+Luigi learned how a company can become a global player working in his 3rd generation multinational family group, Lucchini Group, a primary player in the steel market, and everything since he was young was about entrepreneurship.
+Following his passion, in 2002 he decided to turn to a full-time tech entrepreneur and created a major Internet Service Provider company in Italy and then a private photo sharing online service between Italy and California.
+In 2013 he sold the ISP company and become an investor in Silicon Valley startups.